kavina-systems/utilities/README.md

 # Utilities

-A collection of basic utilities for software development
+A collection of basic utilities for software development (SCADA)

 Open_Port - Simple application to open a port and provide a respose if required.
 Can be used as a method to simulate a printer for SCADA, PLC's etc.